 - Chains can be fragile so avoid a lot of touching.
 Always take them off first.
 And if you are wearing a sweater please remember to put the necklace underneath and them you take your sweater.

-- I don’t use plating process unless if is for highlight the color of the metal.
-For plated jewelry you can use the same process of the warm water but don’t use paper towel to dry the piece.
+- For plated jewelry you can use the same process of the warm water but don’t use paper towel to dry the piece.
 You can use a piece of cotton or a jewelry cloth.
 Use non-abrasive cleaning materials.

 - And last but not least, any doubt do not hesitate to consult me or a reputable jeweler.
 Time to Time is a good idea to take your jewelry for a professional maintenance if some repair is necessary you may have to pay some fee upon approval.